 If only she knew how difficult it had been to come up with even those few words, Kirby thought.

-Kirby sat at his desk staring at the screen willing it to type the report without the intervention of his fingers.
+Kirby sat at his desk staring at the screen, willing it to type the report without the intervention of his fingers.
 The Chief might be demanding a new report on the business with the university archaeology department, Professor Peters, the Wall and all that.
-However, if he put everything in that had actually happened she’d be even less pleased and he’d be marched out of the building accompanied by several large men in whites coats.
+However, if he put everything in that had actually happened she’d be even less pleased and they’d march him out of the building accompanied by several large men in white coats.
 He stared at one of the “holes” she’d marked in red as needing to be filled.
 He sighed.
 Some holes were too big to fill.
-Holes that were better left with a ten-foot fence around them, preferably electric, with a big notices saying “KEEP OUT OR ELSE”.
+Holes that were better left with a ten-foot fence around them, preferably electric, with big notices saying “KEEP OUT OR ELSE”.
 He huffed, thinking about Roman Legate Atticus Tiberius Julianus.
 There was no way he could put an actual Roman Legate, who had a mobile phone and rode a mountain bike, in the report.
 He looked down at the Post-it on the next page, “this is evasive and smacks of being downright economical with the truth.”
 He tutted.
 He didn’t think of it as being economical, more sparing.
-As in sparing people from details which would have them either laughing or crying and have him whisked off to a psychiatric unit never to be seen again.
+As in sparing people from details which would have them either laughing or crying and have him whisked off to a psychiatric unit, never to be seen again.

 ‘Nonsense, Shirley.
 You’re a good copper,’ Kirby smiled to himself, ‘and you’ve been trained by the best.’